MatthewJung14/SocietyOfPCBuildingWebApp/Sprint1/Sprint1.md

 As a **member** of the computer building club, I want to be able to **view the club's member directory**, so that I can easily **connect with other members** and collaborate on projects.

 **What issues your team planned to address:**
-Creating a home page (Matt),
+Create a home page (Matt),
-Creating a log in page (Matt),
+Create a log in page (Matt),
-Updating front end webpages with the Angular's Material UI library (Chris), Use Gorilla/Mux for routing the Http Requests which accesses a handler to perform database operations(Shayne), Create a database to store name, email, and passwords (Shayne, Kushal), Connect Angular with GO lang (Kushal)
+Update the front end webpages with the Angular's Material UI library (Chris), Use Gorilla/Mux for routing the http requests which accesses a handler to perform database operations(Shayne), Create a database to store name, email, and passwords (Shayne, Kushal), Connect Angular with Go-lang (Kushal)

 **Which ones were successfully completed:**